 Quick Answer

-You do not need English to function in China.
+You do not need spoken English to function smoothly in China.

-Most daily tasks are completed through apps, screens, and visual confirmation, not conversation.
+Most daily tasks are handled through apps, screens, QR codes, and visual confirmation, not through long conversations.

 The Core Reality (This Is Important)